Using BusyCal with Exchange

 - Read & Write — User can view, edit, and create events.

 - Delegate — Same as Read & Write, plus user may create and respond to email meeting requests on your behalf.
+For more information on meeting invites when using Exchange, see Exchange Delegates.

 Click OK.
 An icon appears next to the calendar in the left sidebar indicating that it is shared.